Low-Code Development Platforms in 2025: Founder’s Guide

 Significant Cost Savings

 Faster development with smaller teams translates directly into lower costs.
-One study found the average company avoided hiring two additional developers by using low code tools, creating an estimated $4.4 million in business value over three years.
-The return on investment can be massive; the manufacturer Ricoh, for example, achieved a 253% ROI with a payback period of less than seven months after adopting low code.
+One study found the average company avoided hiring two additional developers by using low-code tools, creating an estimated $4.4 million in business value over three years.
+The return on investment can be massive; the manufacturer Ricoh, for example, achieved a 253% ROI with a payback period of less than seven months after adopting low-code.

 Greater Agility and Innovation

-Low code empowers the people who understand the business problems best to build their own solutions.
+A low-code development platform empowers the people who understand the business problems best to build their own solutions.
 This “citizen developer” movement is crucial for staying agile, with 82% of firms saying that enabling app development outside of IT is important for their success.

 If you’re looking to harness these benefits for your startup, you don’t have to go it alone.
-A product studio like Bricks Tech can help you build a full‑featured MVP in as little as four to eight weeks (see our process), turning your idea into a reality without sacrificing quality.
+A product studio like Bricks Tech can help you build a full featured MVP in as little as four to eight weeks (see our process), turning your idea into a reality without sacrificing quality.

 Choosing the Right Toolbox: Key Selection Criteria